WardPearce/backblaze/README.md

-## Welcome to Dathost’s unofficial python wrapper!
+## Welcome to Backblaze's unofficial python wrapper!
-This is a unofficial asynchronous & synchronous wrapper for Dathost’s API.
+This is a unofficial asynchronous & synchronous wrapper for Backblaze's B2 API.

 ### Features:
 - Full API coverage.